Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Edge Matching ASP/ P-completeness

-Suppose the sequence of three tiles corresponding to $u$ and adjacent to the sequence corresponding to $v$.
-Then the side where these sequences touch must have color $e$, where $e$ is an edge between $u$ and $v$.
-Because the colors on either side of the sequence for $v$ have different orientation relative to $v$, by induction this orientation is consistent between vertices.
-That is, if the solution has a several consecutive groups of three tiles corresponding to vertices, the sequence of vertices must form a path in $G$ in either direction.
-The entire solution must be a sequence of groups corresponding to vertices starting with $s$ and ending with $t$, such that adjacent vertices share an edge, and which uses each tile once.
+Suppose the sequence of tiles corresponding to vertex $u$ are adjacent to the sequence corresponding to vertex $v$.
+Then the side where these sequences touch must have color $e$, where $e$ is either $(u,v)$ outgoing from $u$ and incoming to $v$ or $(v,u)$ outgoing from $v$ and incoming to~$u$.
+The other left and right edges of these tiles must also have edge colors corresponding to edges incident to $u$ and $v$.
+By induction, if the solution has several consecutive sequences of tiles corresponding to vertices, the sequence of vertices must form a path in $G$ in either direction.
+The entire solution must therefore be a concatenation of sequences corresponding to vertices starting with $s$ and ending with $t$, such that adjacent vertices share an edge from left to right, and using each tile exactly once.
 Hence it must correspond to a Hamiltonian path.

 For each Hamiltonian path, there is exactly one corresponding solution to the edge-matching puzzle, because there is only one way to connect the tiles corresponding to a vertex for each pair of edges used at that vertex.
 So there are the same number of Hamiltonian paths in $G$ from $s$ to $t$ and solutions to the edge-matching puzzle.
-Because this reduction is parsimonious, it shows that $1\times n$ edge-matching puzzles with the color of the leftmost boundary edge specified is ASP- and \#P-complete. \end{proof}
+Because this reduction is parsimonious, it shows that $1\times n$ signed edge-matching puzzles with the color of the left boundary edge specified is ASP- and \#P-complete.
+The same reduction with all the signs removed proves the same result for unsigned edge-matching puzzles. \end{proof}